hfiref0x/LightFTP/README.md

 # Build

 * LightFTP comes with full source code, written in C.
 * In order to build from source in Windows, you need a Cygwin environment (https://www.cygwin.com/) with GNU make, gnutls, and pthreads packages installed.
-Also, make sure the Cygwin bin folder is set in the system-wide PATH variable (e.g. `PATH=SomeOfYourOtherValues;C:\Cygwin\bin;C:\Cygwin\usr\bin`).
-To build the executable, run the `make` command in the `Release` directory.
+Also, make sure the Cygwin bin folder is set[...]
 * In order to build from source in Linux, you need the GCC C compiler.
 Run the `make` command in the `Release` directory.
-LightFTP uses GnuTLS, make sure you have headers (`libgnutls-dev` or `gnutls-dev`) installed.
+LightFTP uses GnuTLS, make sure you have headers (`libgnutls-dev` or `gnutls-d[...]
 * For debug builds with AddressSanitizer, run `make` in the `Debug` directory.
 ASAN helps detect memory errors and undefined behavior during development.

 ### Example for Linux Mint/Ubuntu